-How big is my newborn’s stomach?
+How big is a newborn’s stomach?

 You may have seen some of those cute little pictures rolling around on the internet that compare your bubs tummy to pieces of fruit, or marbles.
 Recent research suggests, however, that there is no one-size-fits-all approach.
 A more likely answer is that, just as all babies are different sizes, so too are both their tummies, and their ability to relax them.

 Like everything else in their little lives, babies have to learn to eat.
-They’ve been practising by swallowing amniotic fluid in the womb, but the real deal is very different.
+They’ve been practicing by swallowing amniotic fluid in the womb, but the real deal is very different.
 Thankfully, they’re quick learners, and quick growers so they’ll be up for a full milk buffet before you know it!

 How much milk does a newborn need?

-In the first few days of life, it may seem like they’re breast or bottle-feeding all the time, and that’s ok.
+In the first few days of life, it may seem like they’re breastfeeding or bottle-feeding all the time, and that’s ok.
 Because your milk probably hasn’t come in just yet, they’re really eating very little.
 They usually start at around 15mL and increase gradually up to around 80mL by two weeks of age.

 You can expect they’ll want to feed every two hours, adding up to around 8-12 feeds over the course of the day.
 Because they’re all a little bit different, your midwife or doctor will probably just tell you to feed your baby on demand – basically, whenever they want it, they get it!